-(b) IF CURRENTLY RECEIVING SUPPLEMENTARY BENEFIT

-Do you feel embarrassed or very embarrassed or uncomfortable?
-ASK uncomfortable about getting it a little embarrassed Q.16 or do you accept it just like a not embarrassed (c) pension or any other kind of DK income?
-Does Not Apply SKIP TO Q.17
+(b) CURRENTLY RECEIVING SUPPLEMENTARY BENEFIT Do you feel embarrassed or very embarrassed or uncomfortable ASK uncomfortable about getting it a little embarrassed Q.16 or do you accept it just like a pension or any other kind of income? not embarrassed (c) DK Does Not Apply SKIP TO Q.17

-(c) Do you pay the rent yourself or Does Not Apply do you have an arrangement with paid by housewife "the supplementary" (or national paid by Supplementary Benefits assistance office) to pay it direct Commission to the landlord?
+(c) Do you pay the rent yourself or do you have an arrangement with "the supplementary" (or national assistance office) to pay it direct to the landlord?
+Does Not Apply paid by housewife paid by Supplementary Benefits Commission 14

-17. IF SINGLE GRANT(S) RECEIVED LAST YEAR FROM MINISTRY (CODE 15, Q.15)

-Can you tell me how you came to get this and how much it is for? (each grant)
+17. IF SINGLE GRANT(S) RECEIVED LAST YEAR FROM MINISTRY (CODE 12, Q.15) Can you tell me how you came to get this and how much it is for? (each grant) Does Not Apply